omkathira/omkathira/README.md

 <br/>
 I'm a Computational Neuroscience & ML researcher interested in neural representation learning and ML systems engineering.

-Right now, my research is focused on analyzing representations in deep learning models reformulated as neural dynamical systems.
+Right now, my research is focused on analyzing representations learned by deep learning models reframed as neural dynamical systems.
 I'm also working on my own deep learning framework - building a compiler backend for it at the moment!

-Check out my personal website for thoughts on neuroscience, deep learning, and how they broadly tie into learning theory.
+Check out my personal website to learn more about me!